History of Thailand: Northern city-states

-The Simhanavati legend tells us that a Tai chief named Simhanavati drove out the native Wa people and founded the city of Chiang Saen around 800 CE.
+In the Simhanavati legend a Tai chief of that name drives out the native Wa people and founds Chiang Saen around 800 CE.
 For the first time, the Tai people made contact with the Theravadin Buddhist kingdoms of Southeast Asia.
 Through Hariphunchai, the Tais of Chiang Saen embraced Theravada Buddhism and Sanskrit royal names.
 Wat Phrathat Doi Tong, constructed around 850, signified the piety of Tai people on the Theravada Buddhism.
 Around 900, major wars were fought between Chiang Saen and Hariphunchai.
 Mon forces captured Chiang Saen and its king fled.
 In 937, Prince Prom the Great took Chiang Saen back from the Mon and inflicted severe defeats on Hariphunchai.

 Around 1000 CE, Chiang Saen was destroyed by an earthquake with many inhabitants killed.
 A council was established to govern the kingdom for a while, and then a local Wa man known as Lavachakkaraj was elected king of the new city of Chiang Saen or Ngoenyang.
 The Lavachakkaraj dynasty would rule over the region for about 500 years.

 Overpopulation might have encouraged the Tais to seek their fortune further southwards.
-By 1100 CE, the Tai had established themselves as Po Khuns (ruling fathers) at Nan, Phrae, Songkwae, Sawankhalok, and Chakangrao on the upper Chao Phraya River.
-These southern Tai princes faced Khmer influence from the Lavo Kingdom.
-Some of them became subordinates to it.
-Suphannabhum was an important Siamese city-state founded circa 1150.
-It was located in Central Thailand, present-day Suphan Buri.
-The Suphannabhum Kingdom became a tributary state of the Sukhothai Kingdom from 1283–1298.
+By 1100 CE, the Tai had established themselves as Po Khuns (ruling fathers) at Phayao, Nan, Phrae, Song Kwae, Sawankhalok, and Chakangrao on the upper Chao Phraya River.
+These southern Tai princes stood within the orbit of the Lavo Kingdom, and some are described as subordinate to it.